SEODEMON/EVIL-EMAIL-SMS-BOMBER/README.md

 https://github.com/SEODEMON/EVIL-EMAIL-SMS-BOMBER/blob/master/INSTRUCTIONS.pdf

  My name is Jeff Childers and this is one of my first large complex PHP scripts.
-I love PHP but I stillgot a long road ahead with much more to learn. .
+I love PHP but I still got a long road ahead with much more to learn. .